 There is no set score which could be said to be a ‘good’ MCAT score; this will vary depending on other factors, such as the medical school which you’re applying to and their MCAT expectations.
 Remember the MCAT exam is also only one aspect of the application process and other elements of your application will be a factor.

-As a general guide, anything above the 50th percentile is a competitive score as you are effectively achieving an above average score for the exam, but again this will depend on your chosen medical school’s expectations.
+As a general guide, you should aim to score at least above the 50th percentile, as this will mean achieving an above average score for the exam.
+More realistically, you’ll be aiming for above the 75th, as this will give you a competitive score.
+However, it will ultimately depend on the demands of your medical school.
 Being aware of what MCAT score is accepted by your chosen medical school, and aiming to score higher than this, will be more useful than aiming for a generalized ‘good’ or ‘perfect’ MCAT score.

 For guidance and advice to help you to prepare effectively and perform well in the MCAT exam, check out our ‘MCAT Guide’, ‘MCAT Checklist’ and the ‘Differences between the MCAT and UCAT’.
 For thousands of professionally written practice questions and tests, we also have an adaptive MCAT question bank, which is launching soon.
 Powered by artificial intelligence, our adaptive MCAT question bank uses state of the art algorithms to identify your strengths and weaknesses, and ensure that your revision time is focused on areas which you need to develop.
 This not only makes more effective use of your MCAT preparation time but also helps you to progress faster, supporting you to perform as well as possible in the MCAT exam.